Guochiuan/mern-project/readme.md

-# eCommerce platform built with the MERN stack & Redux.
+# e-Commerce platform built with the MERN stack.

+by Guochiuan Wang

 It is a full-featured shopping cart with PayPal & credit/debit payments.